-Obtains an undirected graph from a matrix of pairwise measurements measurementsMatrix matrix of pairwise measurements. threshold threshold on the measurements below or above which pairs of variables are as- sumed to be disconnected in the resulting graph. remove direction of the removal with the threshold.
-It should be either "below" (default) or "above". topPairs number of edges from the top of the ranking, defined by the pairwise measure- ments in measurementsMatrix, to use to form the resulting graph.
-This parameter is incompatible with a value different from NULL in threshold. decreasing logical, only applies when topPairs is set; if TRUE then the ranking is made in decreasing order; if FALSE then is made in increasing order. pairup.i subset of vertices to pair up with subset pairup.j pairup.j subset of vertices to pair up with subset pairup.i return.type type of data structure on which the resulting undirected graph should be re- turned.
-Either a logical adjacency matrix with cells set to TRUE when the two indexing variables are connected in the graph (default), or a list of edges in a matrix where each row corresponds to one edge and the two columns con- tain the two vertices defining each edge, or a graphNEL-class object, or a graphAM-class object.
+pairup.i subset of vertices to pair up with subset pairup.j pairup.j subset of vertices to pair up with subset pairup.i return.type type of data structure on which the resulting undirected graph should be returned.
+Either a logical adjacency matrix with cells set to TRUE when the two indexing variables are connected in the graph (default), or a list of edges in a matrix where each row corresponds to one edge and the two columns contain the two vertices defining each edge, or a graphNEL-class object, or a graphAM-class object, or a graphBAM-class object.

-This function requires the graph package when return.type=graphNEL or return.type=graphAM.
+This function requires the graph package when return.type="graphNEL", return.type="graphAM" or return.type="graphBAM".

-The resulting undirected graph as either an adjacency matrix, a graphNEL object or a graphAM object, depending on the value of the return.type parameter.
+The resulting undirected graph as either an adjacency matrix, a graphNEL object or a graphAM object, depending on the value of the return. type parameter.
 Note that when some gold-standard graph is available for comparison, a value for the parameter threshold can be found by calculating a precision-recall curve with qpPrecisionRecall with respect to this gold-standard, and then using qpPRscoreThreshold.
 Parameters threshold and topPairs are mutually exclusive, that is, when we specify with topPairs=n that we want a graph with n edges then threshold cannot be used.